luileito/evtrack/README.md

  <task>evtrack</task>
 </data>
 ```
 The `<task />` element is the value you've set in the `taskName` setting.
-Useful to annotate a particular tracking campaign's ID, an experimental user group, etc.
+This is useful to annotate a particular tracking campaign's ID, an experimental user group, etc.

 ## Citation